 This section provides an overview of the apps available at Nepali Language Resource Center.
 The overview includes a brief introduction of the apps, the measures that have been taken to ensure the quality of the data that powers the apps, and the measures that have been put in place to provide a continuous improvement of the apps.
-For articles and other resources, please visit our homepage.Contents
+For other resources, please visit our homepage.Contents

 - Type in Nepali: Type in Nepali makes it easy to type in Nepali by providing relevant suggestions as you type each letter.
 It also includes Nepali Spell Checker.
 As you type, relevant auto-suggestions (powered by a comprehensive set of Nepali words and phrases) are presented, which you can choose to complete the word or phrase.